This MedCase was first published in 2020. It was updated by Dr Hazel Fuiava, MBChB, Dip Paeds, FRNZCGP.

 Therapies for reduced libido target the multifactorial causes and must be individualised to best target the key contributing factors for each patient.
 In short, targets for therapy are:

-• Treatment of genitourinary symptoms of menopause (GSM) to minimise dyspareunia (see here for guidance)
+- Treatment of genitourinary symptoms of menopause (GSM) to minimise dyspareunia (see Vulvovaginal problems after menopause by the Australasian Menopause Society)

-• Cognitive-behavioural therapy or other psychological intervention from an appropriately qualified therapist (see Sexual Therapy NZ website).
+- Cognitive-behavioural therapy or other psychological intervention from an appropriately qualified therapist (see Sex Therapy NZ website).

 You discuss libido further with Mrs R.